-At AJ Computing, we are often asked whether it is worthwhile trying to repair & upgrade older laptops at all.
+At AJ Computing, we are often asked whether it is worthwhile repairing & upgrading older laptops.
 The reasoning goes: This laptop is some number of years old.
 One can pick up a brand new Windows laptop or Chromebook for a few hundred pounds.
 In that light, is it even worth it?

 Our obligatory disclaimer here is that we have a financial interest in claiming that it is; profit margins on new laptops are as miniscule as they are for any other consumer electronics, whereas our margins on labour costs are precisely 100%.
 But we also pride ourselves on giving our customers the best advice, even when that might cost us high-margin work.